 Do Not Bring Children To Work Day

 My humor imp first showed itself very early in my career.
-It embarrasses me to admit this but ‘back in the day’ not only was I young, but I was quite dumb as well.
+It embarrasses me to admit this but back in the day, not only was I young, but I was quite dumb as well.
 Dumb in that I was still trying find my relevance in the world.
-And what better way to find one’s relevance than by trying to impress random strangers with one’s knowledge and professional accomplishments, right?
-[Did I mention that I was young and dumb?]
-Good grief.

-Yes, ma’am … I considered myself to be a Mary Poppins of practice management … drifting down with my umbrella … going from assignment to assignment … wowing everyone with how much I could get done.
+Good boogly-woogly, I considered myself to be a Mary Poppins of practice management.
+I’d drift down with my umbrella, going from assignment to assignment, wowing everyone with how much I could get done.
 And of course, I collected all those kudos and all that praise about how efficient I’d made their practices.
 Oh puhleeze!
 Kill it before it reproduces, hatches, or has babies.

-Oops, I almost forgot … before we go any further … there’s a housekeeping item I forgot to mention.
+Oops, I almost forgot.
+Before we go any further, there’s a housekeeping item I forgot to mention.
 If you’d be so kind, please hold all commentary until the end of the post if at all possible.
-We’ll be having a restroom break and we can all vomit together then—myself included.
+We’ll be having a restroom break and we can all vomit together, myself included.

 The Train(er) Gets Off Track